jannichorst/ressources/README.md

 Resources for beginners to learn about Generative AI from Microsoft and Deeplearning.ai & Andrew Ng.

-**Tags:** Generative AI, AI, Beginners, Learning
+**Tags:** Generative AI, Beginners, Microsoft, Deeplearning.ai, Andrew Ng

 ---

 ## [APIs](./api.md)

-Collection of various resources and repositories containing lists of APIs, including free and 'no-auth-required' APIs.
+Collection of resources providing lists and information about various APIs, including free and 'no-auth-required' APIs from different sources like GitHub, blogs, and API hubs.

-**Tags:** APIs, resources, repositories, free APIs
+**Tags:** APIs, collections, resources, GitHub, blogs

 ---

 ## [Computer Vision Resources](./computer-vision.md)

-Collection of tools, models, and repositories for computer vision tasks including annotation tools like CVAT and Label Studio, models like Yolo v8 and CLIP, and resources like the OpenCV Model Zoo.
+Collection of tools, models, and repositories for computer vision tasks including annotation tools like CVAT and Label Studio, models such as Yolo v8 and CLIP, and repositories like OpenCV Model Zoo.

-**Tags:** computer vision, tools, models, annotations, OpenCV
+**Tags:** computer vision, tools, models, repositories

 ---